Key Concepts

 - Parts are individual 3D models that can be printed

-- SKUs are products that can contain one or more parts, along with specific printing configurations and customization options
+- SKUs are products that can contain one or more parts, along with specific printing configurations and customization options.
+Hobbyist users will only see "Parts" in their sidebar menu, while Commerical users will see both Parts and SKUs.

 For example, a custom chess set SKU might contain 16 individual chess piece parts, each with their own printing requirements.